sommerc/careless/README.md

 CARE needs pairs of registered images - low (input) and high (output) quality.
 It trains a convolutional neural network how to transform low quality images - which might even be of less physical resolution - into high quality images.
 After training, newly recorded low quality images or movies can be predicted.
 2D, 3D and multi-channel images are supported.
 For each channel a separate network is trained.

 #### Input selection and patch extraction
+0. Clone this repository with `git clone https://....`
 1. Copy and rename the IPython notebook template file: `bif_care_templ.ipynb` to `my_care_project.ipynb`
 2. Open your renamed `my_care_project.ipynb` file in Jypyter or IPyhton notebook.
 3. In order to train CARE, the path to the image pairs needs to be specified.
 Then, choose images for low and high quality respectively using a wild-card (e.g. `low*.tif` and `high*.tif`).
 The images will be converted and image patches are extracted.
 This step is required for efficient GPU execution.
 Choose patch sizes for your input dimensions `(Z)YX` and set how many patches should be extracted per image pair.
 After image patches have been extracted, they are saved to the output directory.